uptactics/module-gene-braintree/README.md

 ```

 This module has been tested with at least one production OpenMage 20.x website, but you should make sure to test it on a local or staging website pushing it live.

+UPDATE:

+Added carding attack mitigation code.
+IP's will be logged in redis with a failed count.
+If failed count reached, IP will be barred from further payments until N time has been reached.
+See setup under braintree credit cards